richpeck/exception_handler/README.md

   <img src="readme/controller_middleware.jpg" title="ExceptionsController compiles the exception & delivers to the front-end" />
 </p>

-You can install `ExceptionHandler` (plug and play) using the details below:
+Even better, you can install `ExceptionHandler` (plug and play) with a single click:

 ----------